Dynamic-Filtering/dynamic-filtering/README.md

 # Usage 🕑

-The `app-filter-manager` component is the visual component for adding, removing and displaying your defined and to be defined filters.
+The `app-filter-manager` component is the visual component for adding, removing, and displaying your defined and to-be-defined filters.
 Using it is pretty easy.
 You only need to provide the initial filters (active or inactive ones) and your mapping between the filter types and your filter components:

 ```HTML
 <app-filter-manager [filters]="filters" [componentMap]="componentMap"></app-filter-manager>